 Moving can be an exciting experience for everyone in the family.
-It’s also a time that isn’t as appreciated for teens and adolescents.
+Unfortunately, it’s also a time that teens and adolescents are not as appreciated.

 A new home often means attending a school where they don’t know anyone.
-It isn’t always easy to make new friends, so it can feel lonely for a long time.
+Making new friends isn’t always easy so that it can feel lonely for a long time.

 Here are the places and people who can help you find the best places to enroll.